12 must-sees in Puerto Madryn 2026: whales, marine fauna and nature in Atlantic Patagonia

 -

-Bus: connects to Trelew, Rawson, and nearby cities.
+By bus: Connects with Trelew, Rawson, and other nearby cities.

 -